 Sir David Attenborough commented “Wildlife cameramen don’t come much more special than Doug”.

-Doug has been captivating audiences across the UK with his sell-out tours, sharing his extraordinary filming challenges and successes.
+Doug will be touring UK theatres this Autumn with his latest show Wild Images, Wild Life, sharing his extraordinary filming challenges and successes.

 His legendary expertise in Polar Regions and other extreme environments make him a charismatic guest speaker at educational institutions, corporate events and on expedition cruise trips.
 His book, Freeze Frame – a Wildlife Cameraman’s Adventures on Ice, is packed with stunning polar photography and fascinating stories that include tracking polar bears, eye to eye with killer whales and up close with leopard seals.
 The upper slopes of Everest to the deserts of Namibia have become his natural habitats

 Doug spent seven years in Antarctica as a research diver, marine biologist, base commander and photographer for the British Antarctic Survey, receiving both the Polar Medal and the Fuchs Medal for his science and support work.
 In 1984 he changed direction to full time filming.

 In his 30 year filming career, he’s been involved with more than 65 films, freelancing for the BBC, Discovery, National Geographic and others.
 He was principal cameraman on many prestigious award-winning series including

 Operation Iceberg, Frozen Planet, Ocean Giants, Human Planet, Life, Planet Earth, The Blue Planet and Life in the Freezer.
 Doug’s dive experience covers more than 5000 hours underwater with over 650 dives under ice.